LeoHud31/Password-maker/README.md

 # Password-maker
-uses a folder with over 400k words inside, pulls from the plane text file and uses them to create a password
+uses a folder with over 400k words inside, pulls from the plain text file and uses them to create a password